Basheer22EE65R19/Artistic-Style-Transfer-Dashtoon/README.md

    cd neural-style-transfer

 2. Change the path with your dataset in Dashtoon.ipynb file and replace the style image datapath of your style.
+3. If possible, we can run this on video also by giving inputs frame-by-frame.

 ### Libraries